 – Improve your physical health.
 Embracing a healthy lifestyle is good for you both physically and mentally.

 Don’t be afraid to make mistakes on your path to discovering your life’s purpose.
-After all, you learn more from your errors that you do from your success.
+After all, you learn more from your errors than you do from your success.

 6. Be relentless.

-Asking questions of yourself help to sharpen your focus and stay on target.
+Asking questions of yourself helps to sharpen your focus and stay on target.
 They may also enable you to see things in a different light and have a fresh perspective.